 Brother Placidus enters the Fray

 Benedictine monk Placidus de Titis (1590-1668) was also a mathematician.
 He read Ptolemy in the original and was considered the authority on the latter’s work.
 Placidus was a native of Bologna, and mathematician to the Archduke Leopold William of Austria.
 His work was considered the most accurate rendering of Ptolemy’s Tetrabiblios until Morinus entered the fray with a “time based” system that tri-sections the arcs.
-He was able to do by calculating the time any degree would take to ascend from the ecliptic to the Midheaven and from the ecliptic to the nadir.
+He calculated the time it would take any degree to ascend from the ecliptic to the Midheaven and then from the ecliptic to the nadir.

-While mathematically, Placidus’s method was rather complicated, astronomically, according to Carl Tobey “this was just as bad,” as his predecessors, and in the final analysis no different because it made unequally divided houses or a different start point for each house depending on location.The final point is problematic for anyone born north of London where large intercepted houses occur at the midheaven — see Mrs. Frank Trump’s chart for an example of this.
+Mathematically, Placidus’s method was rather complicated, astronomically, according to Carl Tobey “this was just as bad,” as his predecessors, and in the final analysis no different because it made unequally divided houses or a different start point for each house depending on location.The final point is problematic for anyone born north of Cornwall, England where large intercepted houses occur at the midheaven — see Mrs. Frank Trump’s chart for an example of this.

 Placidus is wrong!?

 The French medical doctor,Jean-Baptiste Morin, better known as Morinus, fixed Placidus’s mathematical errors based on a manuscript he got from a fellow Scottish doctor who knew of his interest.
-While Morin was born seven years after Jerome Cardano had died, he did the most pioneering work in that area.
-He was Kepler’s contemporary and correspondent.
-He was the first to design a longitudinal system, but he was vilified by the powerful Cardinal Richelieu & Etienne Pascal so he was work was banned.
-While the most mathematically accurate, the houses are still uneven but slightly but can be used at all latitudes.
+While Morin was born seven years after Jerome Cardano had died, he did the most pioneering work in similar area’s to the earlier astrologer.
+As Kepler’s contemporary and correspondent, he was the first to design a longitudinal system, but was vilified by the powerful Cardinal Richelieu & Etienne Pascal so he was work was banned and his theories thrown out.
+Whether this affected Benjamin Harrison’s Longitude is a good speculation, but biographer Dava Sobel never addresses that issue.
+While the Morinus method is mathematically accurate, the houses are still uneven slightly but can be used at all latitudes.